 Simply removing plants they’re attracted to and fencing off the area will help keep the chicks at bay.
 Collecting these peeps by hand and placing them in a basket is another way to safely remove them from the garden and makes relocation much easier.
 Just be sure to wear gloves when handling these sticky marshmallow chicks.

-Those furry little bunnies, on the other hand, are a different matter altogether.
+Those fluffy, little bunnies, on the other hand, are a different matter altogether.
 They spread quickly and dramatically, and also feed on many beloved garden plants, including young fruit trees.
-The best method of control for these marshmallow peeps is removal of favorite plants, especially chocolate flowers, chocolate mint and chocolate vines.
+The best method of control for these marshmallow peeps is removal of favorite plants, especially chocolate flowers, chocolate mint, and chocolate vines.
 Replacing these with rabbit resistant plants will help but isn’t fool proof.

 In severe cases, flame weeding may be necessary.
 Although a little messy, the pests will melt away.
 If you’re not into anything this drastic, then trapping and relocation is possible.
 While not as easy as chick peeps, marshmallow bunnies may be difficult garden pests to deal with, but once you learn how to manage them responsibly, you can once again enjoy your Easter holiday without the fear of these fluffy critters taking over the landscape.